 Well at the moment, sadly not.
 It’s well known that there’s currently various biases against non-males and people of colour within the film industry, which is reflected in the annual Oscar nominations and in the Academy membership itself.
 Women and people of colour are under-represented in practically every area of the film-making industry, including acting (particularly in leading roles), directing, screenwriting, and highly respected technical roles such as cinematography and editing.
 According to statistics published in The LA Times in 2012, less than 4% of the Oscars for acting have been awarded to African Americans, and this year’s acting nominations have again sparked controversy for featuring not a single person of colour in any of its four categories.
 On top of this, during the entire 87 years of the Oscars only one woman has won the Best Director award – Kathryn Bigelow for The Hurt Locker (2010).
 This won’t be changing this year, as yet again the entire shortlist of Best Director nominees is made up of men.

-Oscar nominations also reflect age biases against women actors in the film industry: the average age of male actors nominated for the Best Actor or Best Supporting Actor award is 43 and 47 respectively, while the average age of female actors nominated for the corresponding Best Actress or Best Support Actress awards is 37 and 40.
+Oscar nominations also reflect age biases against women actors in the film industry: according to an article on Overthinking It titled “What’s the Prime Age to Win an Oscar?”, the average age of male actors nominated for the Best Actor or Best Supporting Actor award is 43 and 47 respectively, while the average age of female actors nominated for the corresponding Best Actress or Best Support Actress awards is 37 and 40.
 That’s an average age different of 6-7 years between male and female actors nominated for the most prestigious award in their field, reflecting the shortage of roles available for older female actors in the film industry.